piotrpl/CarND-Vehicle-Detection/README.md

 ####3.
 Classifier training.

-The code for this step is contained in the "Classifier training" section of the `solution.ipny` IPython notebook.
+The code for this step is contained in the "Classifier training" section of the `solution.ipnyb` IPython notebook.

 My SVN classifier is trained using previously loaded data out of which 10% is used as a test data set.
 Data is shuffeled before training.
 The classifier extracts features, normlizes them and stack on top of each other.
 Next to the HOG feature extraction I have also used histogram of color values in an image combined with spacial binning of color.
 Using the above parameters reulsted in the following outcome: